by Todd Walker

 - Resupply your tinder box with charred material for your next fire as needed.

-- Learn to administer self-aid with common items on the occasion you have no dedicated first aid kit.
+- Learn to administer first-aid with common items on the occasion you have no dedicated first aid kit.

 - Spend more time collecting/processing tinder and kindling material than fuel size wood.
 Fire needs to eat small stuff before consuming larger wood.